Here at Rosedale we breed three breeds we believe to be great family pets that are low to non-shedding with varying energy levels.

 This is a first generation cross.
 So it is a puppy whose parents are both pure breeds.
 For example we breed the F1 Cockapoos where the mother is a cocker spaniel and the dad is a poodle.

 This is a puppy where one parent is a pure breed and the other is a first generation (F1).
-So for example and F1b Labradoodle at Rosedale will have an F1 Labradoodle mother and a pure breed poodle father.
+So for example and F1b Cockapoo at Rosedale will have an F1 Cockapoo mother and a pure breed poodle father.
 The F1b’s at Rosedale are always crossed back to the poodle and are extremely good for allergy sufferers.